giusepperaso/structura.js/docs/patches.md

 Patches and inverse patches are useful for example if you want to send them over a network or to implement undo/redo functionality.

-**Patches do not comply with RFC 6902**, so if you want to use them in another language you should create your own parser.
+**Patches do not comply with RFC 6902**, so if you want to use them in another language/library you should create your own parser.

 ## Example with callback